|

 SINCLAIR:

-baronial name from a place in France called "Saint-Clair."
+baronial place name in France called "Saint-Clair."

 "sowing," i.e., "fruitful, seed-bearing, producing many